roman-milk/roman-milk.github.io/sarah-and-eric-1.md

  Sarah starts rambling on about all their plans.
 Richard and Bea wants us to meet for dinner at the country club.
 She already has her wedding dress and the bridesmaids dresses picked out.
 Richard is sending them to Hawaii for their honeymoon.
 And last but not least she took her last birth control pill two weeks ago.

  "Baby girl.
 How much is this wedding going to cost me?"
-Report_Story #3